- Email: Christopher.Heroux@lewisbrisbois.com

 - Fax: 303.861.7767

-Chris Heroux is a partner in the Denver and Houston offices of Lewis Brisbois, and is a member of the Energy & Environment, Corporate, and Real Estate Practices.
-Mr. Heroux has a wide-ranging business and real estate practice with an industry focus in oil and gas and energy.
+Chris Heroux is a partner in the Denver and Houston offices of Lewis Brisbois.
+Mr. Heroux has a wide-ranging business and real estate practice across several industries.

 - January 16, 2017 Lewis Brisbois Closes Oil & Gas Terminal Acquisitions